nuztalgia/botstrap/docs/readme.md

 pip-compile --generate-hashes docs/requirements.in
 ```

-In general, this command will be sufficient to properly update `docs/requirements.txt`
+In general, this command will be sufficient to properly update `requirements.txt` based
-based on the current contents of `docs/requirements.in`.
-After doing so, however, there
+on the current contents of `requirements.in`.
+However, after doing so, there are a few
-are a few things to check and adjust if necessary:
+things to double-check and adjust if necessary:

 - Re-run `pip-sync docs/requirements.txt` to ensure that the packages installed in your
   virtual env match the newly specified versions.